gongiskhan/agnostic/README.md

 A purely JavaScript based Content Management System, for developers, web-designers and for allowing clients to make some changes to the end result.

-Give it a try by downloading it and running straight from the file system.
+Give it a try by creating an account, downloading and running it straight from the file system.
 Just make sure you use a modern browser such as Chrome.

 ## The Main Concepts